-If you are considering using a ground blind for deer hunting, this consideration has likely left you to ponder various quandaries regarding how to do so efficiently.
-This is completely understandable, as the use of a ground blind generally requires a level of foresight to achieve success.
+If you consider using a ground blind for bowhunting, this consideration has likely left you to ponder various quandaries regarding how to do so efficiently.
+This is completely understandable, as a hunting blind’s use generally requires a level of foresight to achieve success.

 A ground blind allows a hunter to position themselves in areas that lack a tree of the right proportions for adequate stand placement, all the while staying completely concealed.